wmaben/devops-interview-questions/k8s/k8s.md

 **CNI Plugins Comparison:**

+The CNI plugin you choose defines how pods get their IPs, how traffic is routed between nodes, whether network policies are supported, and whether encryption is available.
+Here's how the most popular CNI plugins compare:

 | CNI Plugin | Network Model | Network Policy | Encryption | Best For |
 |-----------|--------------|----------------|------------|---------|
 | **Calico** | BGP / VXLAN | ✅ Advanced | WireGuard | Enterprise, large scale |